kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 ![](./images/gcp_sa_key_confirm.png)

+### Permissions and access control

+All permissions and access control are controlled by Google.
+It's up to you, the user, if you want to allow anyone to see your project or limit access to certain IP addresses, users, or groups.

+You can control who can view your visualisation using [IAM permissions and ACLs](https://cloud.google.com/storage/docs/access-control#using_permissions_with_acls).
+See the official Google documentation for more information.

-## Step 3: Set credentials
+## Set credentials

-Once that's completed, you'll need to set your generated Service Account Key file absolute path as environment variable in your terminal window, as shown below:
+Step 3: Once that's completed, you'll need to set your generated Service Account Key file absolute path as environment variable in your terminal window, as shown below:

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="absolute-path-to-downloaded-service-account-key-file"